 Within a few weeks, the engineering team was able to achieve cost reductions of more than 10%.

-The global engineering consultancy used real, historical data within a simulation of the factory’s electricity consumption to train a Pathmind reinforcement learning policy to adjust electricity use based on predictions of price moves.
+The global engineering consultancy used real, historical data within an AnyLogic simulation of the factory’s electricity consumption to train a Pathmind reinforcement learning policy to adjust electricity use based on predictions of price moves.
 (The Pathmind Policy is the AI decision agent trained within your defined business environment.)

 The Pathmind platform enabled the engineering team to experiment quickly and clearly with several different simulation models, testing different parameters to achieve energy optimization.
 Pathmind’s algorithms were able to learn through trial and error over thousands of experiments how to read subtle price signals to predict surges in electricity costs, and adjust the metals processor’s system to decrease production during electricity price surges.